paulsutherland/Polyonic/README.md

 This application was built using the <a href="http://electron.atom.io/">Electron Framework</a> for creating desktop apps and <a href="http://ionicframework.com/">Ionic 2</a> for the UI and creating Native Mobile Applications, Progressive Mobile Web Applications and Web Applications.

 # Todo
 - Add Karma and Protractor testing frameworks.
-Use <a href="http://lathonez.github.io/2016/ionic-2-unit-testing/">Lathonez's example</a> in his <a href="https://github.com/lathonez/clicker">Clicker app.
+Use <a href="http://lathonez.github.io/2016/ionic-2-unit-testing/">Lathonez's example</a> in his <a href="https://github.com/lathonez/clicker">Clicker app.</a>
 - Add Office 365 add-in code for running Polyonic in Office 365 applications.
 - Add instructions for running Polyonic on the Hololens (Yep we can) :sunglasses:.